Ivardava/Airline-Loyalty-Program/README.md

-## Airline Loyalty Program Data Analysis
-This repository presents an analysis of anonymized data from an airline loyalty program.

-The dataset encompasses two primary tables: customer_flight_activity, detailing flight-related metrics, and customer_loyalty_history, containing demographic and loyalty program information.
-The analysis was conducted in MySQL, utilizing various queries to extract meaningful insights and address specific questions related to customer behavior, enrollment trends, flight activity, demographic distributions, and campaign impact.

-## Overview
-Data Structure: The data structure was reviewed and deemed suitable for analysis.
-Column values with spaces were replaced by underscores for seamless querying in MySQL.

-Data Import: The data was successfully imported into MySQL tables customer_flight_activity and customer_loyalty_history using the LOAD DATA INFILE function after schema creation.

-## Analysis Highlights
-Demographic Analysis: Gender distribution showed an even split (50/50), while bachelor's and college degrees were the most prevalent education levels.

-Location Distribution: Popular regions among members included Ontario, British Columbia, and Quebec, with Toronto, Vancouver, and Montreal as top cities.

-Enrollment and Cancellation Trends: Enrollment numbers gradually increased over six years.
-Flight cancellation rates notably rose, showing a sixfold trend from 2014 to 2018.

-Flight Activity Analysis: Identified the maximum average flights booked at three occurrences.

-Correlation Analysis: Found negligible associations between dollar cost points redeemed and customer CLV or salary.

-Customer Segmentation: Highlighted female/male with bachelor's degrees as the top customer segments in terms of total flights and points.

-Campaign Impact Analysis: The campaign had a notable impact on loyalty program memberships, with a net cost of approximately $16,000 and a gross cost of around $368,000.
-Notably successful in Ontario-Toronto, British Columbia-Vancouver, and Quebec-Montreal regions.

-## Conclusion
-The analysis unveiled several critical insights, including demographic distributions, enrollment trends, flight activity patterns, and the campaign's impact on program memberships and bookings.

-Despite certain trends and correlations observed, several aspects displayed negligible associations.
-This repository contains SQL queries utilized for analysis, offering a comprehensive understanding of the airline loyalty program's data landscape.

-For a deeper understanding of the analysis, please refer to the individual SQL queries and their respective findings documented in this repository.
+## Airline Loyalty Program Analysis and Visualization

+# Objectives:

+Data Import and Schema Creation:

+Set up the schema.
+Import data into MySQL.
+Create tables for customer flight activity and loyalty history.
+Demographic Analysis:

+Explore the distribution of customers by gender, education, and marital status.
+Examine the variation in loyalty cardholders by country, province, and city.
+Enrollment and Cancellation Trends:

+Analyze enrollment trends over the years.
+Identify patterns in enrollment and cancellations by month and year.
+Explore regions or countries with higher cancellation rates.
+Flight Activity Analysis:

+Determine the average flights booked per loyalty number.
+Investigate variations in points accumulated and redeemed concerning flights or distance.
+Examine the correlation between the dollar cost of points redeemed and cardholder's CLV or salary.
+Additional Metrics:

+Explore demographic characteristics of customers with the highest flights booked or CLV.
+Identify patterns in flight bookings or card usage based on demographics.
+Customer Segmentation:

+Segment customers based on flight activity, loyalty usage, and demographics.
+Identify customer segments contributing significantly to revenue or program success.
+Top 3 Questions:

+Investigate the impact of a campaign on program memberships (gross/net).
+Assess campaign adoption success for specific demographics.
+Analyze the impact of the campaign on booked flights during the summer of 2018.
+Quantified Results and Summaries:

+Demographic Analysis:

+Gender Distribution: 50% Male, 50% Female.
+Education Distribution: 40% Bachelor, 35% College, 25% Other.
+Marital Status Distribution: 58% Married, 26% Single, 16% Divorced.
+Location Distribution: Provinces - Ontario, British Columbia, Quebec; Cities - Toronto, Vancouver, Montreal.
+Top 3 Provinces/Cities: 48% from Ontario, British Columbia, Toronto, Vancouver, Montreal.
+Enrollment and Cancellation Trends:

+Enrollment Trends: Positively increasing.
+Cancellation Trends: 6x increase from 2014 to 2018.
+Highest Cancellation Regions: Ontario, British Columbia, Quebec; Toronto, Vancouver, Montreal.
+Flight Activity Analysis:

+Average Flights Booked: Maximum occurred 3 times.
+Points Accumulated and Redeemed: Examined variations in points, flights, and distance.
+Correlation Analysis: Negligible correlation between dollar cost of points redeemed and CLV or salary.
+Additional Metrics:

+Demographic Characteristics of Top Customers: Female with Bachelor, Male with Bachelor, Male with College.
+Customer Segmentation:

+Customer Segmentation Analysis: Female/Male with Bachelor's are over 100,000 customers.
+Segment Contribution to Revenue: Female/Male with Bachelor's degree are top contributors for dollar redeemed, revenue, and points accumulated.
+Top 3 Questions:

+Campaign Impact on Memberships: Net redemption: $16,000, Gross redemption: $352,000, Total cost: $368,000.
+Campaign Success by Demographics: Successful in Ontario (Toronto), British Columbia (Vancouver), Quebec (Montreal).
+Impact on Booked Flights in Summer 2018: July had the highest demand for bookings.
+Conclusion:

+The detailed analysis yields crucial insights, emphasizing a balanced gender distribution, rising enrollments, and notable campaign success in specific regions.
+Understanding customer segmentation and contribution to revenue enables strategic decision-making for program optimization and targeted marketing initiatives.